tewarid/tewarid.github.io/_posts/2013/2013-08-01-building-usbboot.md

 tags: usbboot usb boot pandaboard arm android aosp
 ---

 I have mentioned usbboot in the post [Install AOSP build to PandaBoard]({% link _posts/2013/2013-05-29-install-aosp-build-to-pandaboard.md %}).
 In this post I show how you can tweak the usbboot utility and build it from [source](https://github.com/swetland/omap4boot).
-I am running Ubuntu 12.04 within Parallels on MacOS.
+I am running Ubuntu 12.04 within Parallels on Mac OS X.

 To begin, clone omap4boot from GitHub.